Data Privacy

 - Organizations use consumer data and third-party data providers to ensure our programmatic and fundraising marketing messages are delivered to those most likely to benefit – and, likewise, not to those who will not.

-- At times we also use consumer data, including aggregated depersonalized data, to assess need, measure effectiveness, and better direct resources to the people and places that need it the most.
+- Nonprofits use consumer data, including aggregated depersonalized data, to assess needs, measure effectiveness, and better direct resources to the people and places that need them the most.

 - Nonprofits rely on commercial data companies to maintain data in secure environments at a level that many nonprofits could not afford to maintain on their own, certainly not without significantly reducing the funds available to spend on direct mission-focused work.